plotly/dash-sample-apps/apps/dash-cytoscape/README.md

 This is a demo of the Dash interactive Python framework developed by Plotly.

 ## How to run this app

-(The following instructions apply to Windows command line.)

 To run this app first clone repository and then open a terminal to the app folder.